 Ticks are common in woodland and grassland and, although active throughout the year, you'll most likely see them between spring and autumn.
 Cats are less likely to get ticks than dogs, but it can still happen.

 Tick bites can carry diseases, so it's important to remove them straight away.
 When removing a tick, make sure not you don't squeeze the tick's body or leave the head in.
 If you squeeze its body or leave the head in, this can push blood back into your pet, which will increase the chance of them getting a disease.

 To avoid squeezing the body or leaving the head in, you'll need to twist the tick off.
 This can be done using a tick removal tool, which can be picked up at pet shops or the vets.
 Your vet will be able to show you the best way to remove a tick by twisting.

-Symptoms with cats and dogs include:
+Symptoms in cats and dogs include:

 - Loss of appetite

 Treatment for Lyme disease